torre76/gd_shortener/docs/index.rst

 	print s.shorten(url = 'http://www.google.com', custom_url = 'Pippus')

-If you have an already shortened URL and want a reverse looup:
+If you have an already shortened URL and want a reverse lookup:

 .. code-block:: python